rdNmltsv/3DCurves/README.md

 6. when asked, specify generator you want to use - originally used generator was MSYS Makefiles.
 7. also recommended to specify C and C++ compilers you want to use for compiling by select *Specify native compilers*.
 8. after configuring done, click *Generate* to generate specific generator files which you chose on step 6.
-9. at the last step you want to build tcp_server and tcp_client binaries - you can use chosen generator, or you can do this using command line: just type in *cmake --build .* while you're in build/ directory
+9. at the last step you want to build binaries - you can use chosen generator, or you can do this using command line: just type in *cmake --build .* while you're in build/ directory
 10. after building done you'll find executable *3DCurves* in *build-folder/*.

 # How to use